-In the past few decades, unmanned aerial vehicles (UAVs) have drawn more and more attention from many pragmatic fields because of its remarkable characteristics, such as low risk of casualties, low cost, lightweight, and great mobility associated with adaptability to dirty, dull and/or dangerous situations.
-UAVs have demonstrated their usefulness in a variety of practical applications of meteorological detection, local area monitoring, survey and mapping, forest fire prevention, earthquake rescue1 and so on.
+In the past few decades, Unmanned Aerial Vehicles (UAVs) have drawn more and more research attention due to their remarkable characteristics, such as low risk of casualties, low cost, lightweight, and great mobility associated with adaptability to dirty, dull and/or dangerous situations.
+UAVs have, therefore, been applied to a variety of scenarios, including meteorological detection, local area monitoring, survey and mapping, forest fire prevention, earthquake rescue1 and many more.
 With the integration of advanced automation technology, unmanned vehicles can perform regular-cruise tasks with quite little manual intervention, since the task workspace is almost wide when the vehicle is flying in the air.
 However, take-off and/or landing is still a technological challenge because the vehicle works in a quite compact space that has complicated relationship with the ground.
-Specifically, landing of the fixed-wing vehicles has been proved to be the most challenging and hazardous period of aerial flight in many practical applications.2 Even minor errors in guidance or control might cause system damages or even crashes.
+Specifically, landing of the fixed-wing vehicles has been proven to be the most challenging and hazardous period of aerial flight in many practical applications.2 Even minor errors in guidance or control might cause system damages or even crashes.
 This situation becomes more remarkable due to a variety of complex application scenarios and meteorological environment conditions.
 Under such circumstances, autonomous landing has been an important and essential technique for unmanned systems within unknown or Global Navigation Satellite System (GNSS)-denied scenarios.3 Hereafter, autonomous landing within GNSS-denied scenarios is called as autolanding.
 Furthermore, this article concentrates on vision-based localization for autolanding then.

-Previous research on vision-based autonomous UAV landing can be categorized into onboard vision and ground vision modes.
-The onboard vision mode usually employs one or more cameras installed on the flying vehicle as a positioning sensor.^{4,5,6} When the aerial vehicle approaches the ground runway, the camera detects the runway and plans an appropriate landing trajectory.
-In contrast, the ground vision mode distributes and fixes vision systems on the ground.
-7,8,9
+Previous research on vision-guided autonomous UAV landing can be categorized into onboard vision and ground vision modes.
+The onboard vision mode usually employs one or more cameras installed on the flying vehicle as a positioning sensor.4-7 When the aerial vehicle approaches the ground runway, the camera detects the runway and plans an appropriate landing trajectory.
+In contrast, the ground vision mode distributes and fixes vision systems on the ground.8-10

 Compared with onboard navigators, the ground vision system possesses more scalable computing resources and can save costs by placing them on a runway instead of configuring each vehicle separately.
-Furthermore, the image from the ground-to-air perspective is much more convenient for processing, than the images from the air-to-ground view.
-Therefore, in this study, we focus on the ground vision mode for autolanding of fixed-wing unmanned aircrafts.
+Furthermore, the image from the ground-to-air perspective is much more convenient for processing than the images from the air-to-ground view.
+Therefore, in this study, we focus on the ground vision mode for autolanding of fixed-wing unmanned aircraft.